July 23-25, 2025

 Alan R. Hutson, Jr., Chief Administrative Officer, Gateway Homes

-Many fundraisers need to Make the Ask in person, on the phone, online and in writing – to major donors, to corporations, to foundations and even to Board members.
-When you’re making that ask you need to manage your nerves and ensure that you are shaping your Ask to have maximum chance of success.
+Many fundraisers need to Make the Ask in person, on the phone, online or in writing – to major donors, to corporations, to foundations and even to board members.
+When you’re making that ask, you need to manage your nerves and ensure that you are shaping your Ask to optimize your chance of success.
 Old fashioned Moves Management is too crude an approach.

 This session shares five key stages for any successful ask:

-- Passion- creating the most powerful emotional state for yourself and your prospect that addresses their concerns and motivations.
+- Passion- creating the most powerful emotional state for yourself and your prospect to address their concerns and motivations.

 - Proposition- shaping your Case for Support to make it easy for the prospect to understand and see how they can help.

-- Preparation- getting ready to meet an individual by designing a well-formed outcome and anticipating the challenges.
+- Preparation- getting ready to meet an individual by designing a well-formed outcome and anticipating any and all challenges.

-- Persuasion- building fast comfortable rapport and adjusting to your prospect’s communications and decision preferences.
+- Persuasion- building fast, comfortable rapport and preparing to adjust to your prospect’s communications and decision-making preferences.

-- Persistence- handling challenges and objections effectively and where appropriate analyzing what led to repeatable success.
+- Persistence- handling challenges and objections effectively and, where appropriate, analyzing what will lead to repeatable success.

 Workshop 202 TBA